LoadingStill/WebGSM/README.md

 ## Installation
 - Officially Debian 11 is supported.
-- Download the [LGSM-WebGui-Installer.sh](https://git.howtoit.com/LoadingStill/LGSM-WebGUI/raw/branch/main/LGSM-WebGui-Installer.sh) and click the download icon on the top right of the file.
+- Go to this files page [LGSM-WebGui-Installer.sh](https://git.howtoit.com/LoadingStill/LGSM-WebGUI/raw/branch/main/LGSM-WebGui-Installer.sh) and click the download icon on the top right of the file.
 - Change the files permission to allow execution `sudo chmod +x LGSM-WebGui-Installer.sh`
 - Run the file `./LGSM-WebGui-Installer.sh`